Cantertech/Renal_plus/DEPLOY.md

-# Deployment Guide for Renal Plus
+# Deployment Guide for Renal Care

 ## Deploying to Netlify

-This guide will walk you through deploying your Renal Plus app to Netlify.
+This guide will walk you through deploying your Renal Care app to Netlify.

 ### Step 1: Prepare Your Code